 PART ARTICLE SUBJECT

 1 INTERPRETATION

 1.1.
-Definition Construction of Words
+Definition

 1.2.
+Construction of Words

-Definitions same as Company Act
+1.2.
+Definitions same as Company Act Interpretation Act Rules of Construction apply

-1.3.
-Interpretation Act Rules of Construction apply
+1.5. interpretation Act Rules of Construction apply

 2 SHARES

 2.1.
 Member entitled to Certificate

 2.2.
 Replacement of Lost or Defaced Certificate

 2.3.
 Execution of Certificates

 2.4.
 Recognition of Trusts

 3 ISSUE OF SHARES

 3.1.
 Directors Authorized

 3.2.
 Conditions of Allotment

 3.3.
 Commissions and Brokerage

 3.4.
 Conditions of Issue

 4 SHARE REGISTERS

 4.1.
 Registers of Member, Transfers and Allotments

 4.2.
 Branch Registers of Members

 4.3.
 No Closing of Register of Members

-5 TRANSFER AND TRANSMI SSION OF SHARES
+5 TRANSFER AND TRANSMISSION O FCHADEC

-5.1
+3 TRANSPER AND TRANSMISSION O FSHARES

 5.1.
-5.2 I ransier of Shares
+Transfer of Shares

 5.2.
-5.2 Execution of Instrument of Transfer
+Execution of Instrument of Transfer

-J. 3 .
-5 4 Enquiry as to little not Required
+5.3.
+Enquiry as to Title not Required

 5.4.
-5.5 Submission of Instruments of Transfer
+Submission of Instruments of Transfer

-3.3.
-E C Iransier ree Demond Demonstration Demonstration Devel
+5.5.
+Transfer Fee

-3.0.
-5 7 Personal Representative Recognized on Death
+5.6.
+Personal Representative Recognized on Death

-). /.
+5.7.
 Death or Bankruptcy

 5.8.
 Persons in Representative Capacity

 PART ARTICLE SUBJECT

-6 ALTERATION OF CAPITAL
+6 ALTERATION OF CAPITAL -

 6.1.
 Increase of Authorized Capital

 6.2.
 Other Capital Alterations

 6.3.
-Creation, Variation and Abrogation of Special Rights and Restrictions
+Creation, Variation and Abrogation of Special

+12.2 Rights and Restrictions

 6.4.
 Consent of Class Required

 6.5.
+6.6.
 Special Rights of Conversion

-6.6.
+0.0.
 Class Meetings of Members

-7 PURCHASE AND REDEM PTION OF SHARES
+7 PURCHASE AND REDEMPTION OF SHARES

 7.1.
-Company Authorized to Purchase or Redeem its Shares
+Company Authorized to Purchase or Redeem its

+Shares

 7.2. and 7.3.
 Redemption of Shares

 8 BORROWING POWERS

 8.1.
 Powers of Directors

 8.2.
-Special Rights Attached to and Negotiability of Debt Obligations
+Special Rights Attached to and Negotiability of

+Debt Obligations

 8.3.
 Register of Debentureholders

 8.4.
 Execution of Debt Obligations

 8.5.
 Register of Indebtedness

 9 GENERAL MEETINGS

 9.1.
 Annual General Meetings

 9.2.
 Waiver of Annual General Meetings

 9.3.
 Classification of General Meetings

 9.4.
 Calling of Meetings

 9.5.
 Advance Notice for Election of Directors

 9.6 Notice for General Meeting

 9.7 Waiver or Reduction of Notice

 9.8 Notice of Special Business at General Meeting

-10 PROCEEDINGS AT GENE RAL MEETINGS
+10 PROCEEDINGS AT GENERAL M MEETINGS

 10.1.
 Special Business

 10.2.
 Requirement of Quorum

 10.3.
 Quorum

 10.4.
 Lack of Quorum

 10.5.
 Chairman

 10.6.
 Alternate Chairman

 10.7.
 Adjournments

 PART ARTICLE SUBJECT

-10.8 Resolutions Need Not Be Seconded
+10.8.
+Resolutions Need Not Be Seconded

-10.9 Decisions by Show of Hands or Poll
+10.9.
+Decisions by Show of Hands or Poll

-10.10 Casting Vote
+10.10.
+Casting Vote

-10.10 Manner of Taking Poll
+10.11.
+Manner of Taking Poll

-10.12 Retention of Ballots Cast on a Poll

 10.12.
+Retention of Ballots Cast on a Poll

+10.13.
 Casting of Votes

-10.13.
-Ordinary Resolution Sufficient

 10.14.
 Ordinary Resolution Sufficient

 11 VOTES OF MEMBERS

+Number of Votes Per Share or Member

 11.1.
-Number of Votes Per Share or Member
+Votes of Persons in Representative Capacity

 11.2.
-Votes of Persons in Representative Capacity

-11.3 Representative of a Corporate Member
+Representative of a Corporate Member

-11 4 Votes by Joint Holders
+11.3.
+11.4.
+Votes by Joint Holders

-11.5 Votes by Committee for a Member
+11.4.
+Votes by Committee for a Member

-11.6 Appointment of Proxyholders
+11.6.
+Appointment of Proxyholders

-11.7 Execution of Form of Proxy
+11.7.
+Execution of Form of Proxy

-11.8 Deposit of Proxy
+11.8.
+Deposit of Proxy

-11.0.
+11.9.
 Form of Proxy

-11 10 Validity of Proxy Vote
+11.10.
+Validity of Proxy Vote

-11 11 Revocation of Proxy
+11.11.
+Revocation of Proxy

+•

 12 DIRECTORS

 12.1.
 Number of Directors

 12.2.
 Remuneration and Expenses of Directors

 12.3.
 Qualification of Directors

-13 ELECTION AND REMOVAL OF DIRECTORS
+13 ELECTION AND REMOVAL OF DIR ECTORS

 13.1.
 Election at Annual General Meetings

 13.2.
 Eligibility of Retiring Director

 13.3.
 Continuance of Directors

 13.4.
 Election of Less than Required Number of

 Directors

 13.5.
 Filling a Casual Vacancy

 13.6.
 Additional Directors

 13.7.
 Alternate Directors

 13.8.
 Termination of Directorship

 13.9.
 Removal of Directors

-14 POWER AND DUTIES OF DIRE CTORS
+14 POWER AND DUTIES OF DIRECTO RS

+202 Management of Affairs and Business

-14.1.Management of Affairs and Business14.2.Appointment of Attorney
+14.1.
+Management of Affairs and Business

+14.2.
+Appointment of Attorney